reillysiemens/tuckersiemens.com/content/posts/parsing-tftp-in-rust/index.md

 ### Errors

-An error can be sent in response at any point in the transfer.
+Errors are a valid response to any other packet.
 Most, if not all, errors are terminal.
 Errors are a courtesy and are neither acknowledged nor retransmitted.

 ## Packet Types